 Guideline 8: Maintaining Professional Competence

-Although the Education Law does not require that you meet continuing education requirements to renew your license as a mental health practitioner, you should assess and renew your competence throughout your career through self-evaluation, education, and consultation.
+Although the Education Law will not require, until January 1, 2017, that you meet continuing education requirements to renew your license as a mental health practitioner, you should assess and renew your competence throughout your career through self-evaluation, education, and consultation.

 You can expand your knowledge and skills during your career through continuing education and training.
 While maintaining professional competence is important for all professionals, many specialty credentials have specific continuing education requirements.
 You should document all of the activities and education you undertake so you can verify your expertise and training.

 If you are a recent graduate and a new licensee in the practice of the mental health professions your education and training may not have prepared you to provide all the services that could be offered by a licensed mental health professional in New York State.
 Before you include new or advanced professional services in your profession, particularly one that was not included in your professional education (e.g., biofeedback or hypnosis), it may be necessary for you to enroll in and successfully complete a program of study in a recognized institution and/or with recognized authorities to ensure competency in that service.